 The first place to start is public resources, since a great deal of information, particularly demographic information, can be found through them.

 - The Bureau of Labor and Statistics (US)

 - Figures from trade fairs and exhibitions

 The next place to look is owned marketing properties.
-These properties include advertising accounts, social media accounts, websites, and other outlets where customer facing interaction yields statistical data.
+These properties include advertising accounts, social media accounts, websites and other outlets where data is collected.
 Some of these may include:

 - YouTube accounts

 - Google Ads accounts